Exciting Attractions & Experiences Crisscross Walt Disney World Resort

 Disney’s Hollywood Studios

 Pirates of the Caribbean: The Legend of Captain Jack Sparrow (Dec.
-6, 2012) – Pirates of the Caribbean: The Legend of Captain Jack Sparrow debuted in fall 2012 at Disney’s Hollywood Studios in Lake Buena Vista, Fla., immersing Walt Disney World Resort guests in all the action and adventure of the “Pirates of the Caribbean” film series.
+2012) - Pirates of the Caribbean: The Legend of Captain Jack Sparrow immerses Walt Disney World Resort guests in all the action and adventure of the “Pirates of the Caribbean” film series.
 Aspiring pirates experience the story of Jack Sparrow like never before to discover if they have what it takes to join Captain Jack’s crew.
-The attraction is included with theme park admission and will be located in Soundstage 4, former space of Journey Into Narnia: Prince Caspian.
+The attraction is located in Soundstage 4, former space of Journey Into Narnia: Prince Caspian.

 Disney’s Animal Kingdom

 Wilderness Explorers (June 2013) - Disney’s Animal Kingdom invites guests to become Wilderness Explorers and experience the park in engaging ways to deepen their understanding of animals and the natural world we live in.
 Inspired by Russell, the wilderness explorer in the Disney-Pixar film “Up,” park guests can earn approximately 30 badges as they learn about habitats and animal nutrition at Conservation Station, to identifying fossils and signaling in DinoLand U.S.A.

 New Meet-Up with Mickey and Minnie (May 2013) – Mickey Mouse and Minnie Mouse welcome Disney’s Animal Kingdom guests to their new exploration headquarters, Adventurers Outpost, on Discovery Island.
 The all-new indoor retreat is the perfect spot for guests to meet the globetrotting duo as they get ready to set off on their next adventure.